tajpouria/docker-and-kubernetes-cheat-sheet/istio.md

   name: fleetman-staff-service # "Just" a name for destination rule
   namespace: default
 spec:
-  host: fleetman-staff-service.default.svc.cluster.local # The target service DNS name
+  host: fleetman-staff-service.default.svc.cluster.local # The target service DNS name (In this case the name of the cluster IP)
   trafficPolicy: ~
   subsets:
     - labels: # This is actually a pod SELECTOR